Sentencing in England and Wales: Community orders

-The Criminal Justice Act 2003 created one community order under which a combination of requirements can be imposed on an offender aged 16 years or over.
-These requirements (blue quote-box) can be tailored to fit the offender's needs as well as punishing him/her for the offence.
-Most of the requirements are self-explanatory, such as drug rehabilitation and alcohol treatment, and all are listed in s 177 of The Criminal Justice Act 2003.
+The Sentencing Act allows courts to issue a community order for offenders aged 18 years or over.
+An equivalent system of referral orders and Youth Rehabilitation Orders exist for young offenders.
+A community order can contain a number of different requirements which can be tailored to fit the offender's needs as well as punishing him/her for the offence.
+The available requirements are set out in Schedule 9 of the Sentencing Act.

+In addition to specific requirements, there is a general duty on offenders to remain in contact with their probation officer throughout the order, as well as to obtain permission from either the officer or the court before changing address.

 Unpaid work requirements

 An unpaid requirement requires an offender to work between 40 and 300 hours on a suitable project organised by the probation service.
 The exact number of hours will be specified by the court and are usually worked in 8-hour shifts at weekends.
 The type of work will vary depending on locality and the probation service operating the scheme.
-For example, the offender may be required to paint school buildings, help build a play centre or work on projects clearing public areas.
+For example, offenders may be required to clean or tidy up public areas (or gardens of elderly or disabled people), paint or decorate public buildings or community facilities, or work in charity shops.
 Eric Cantona, the French footballer, was ordered to help coach youth footballing sessions when he was convicted for assaulting a fan.